 Paintless dent repair (PDR) is a repair technique that involves removing a dent from a vehicles’ bodywork.
 If the paintwork is still intact it is possible to fully remove most small dents and reshape the panel back to its original form without any fillers or paintwork.

-Because there is no paintwork or filler involved there are some limitations to what damage can be repaired using PDR, When it is possible, it is without doubt the best repair option available because it will keep the repair within the original manufacturers paint warranty and will avoid filler work and costly resprays.
+Because there is no paintwork or filler involved there are some limitations to what damage can be repaired using PDR.
+When it is possible, PDR is the best repair option because it will keep the repair within the original manufacturers paint warranty and will avoid filler work and costly paint spray.

 Most soft or shallow dents can be removed fully whether they are the size of a 5 pence piece or the diameter of a large dinner plate.
 Successful dent removal is dependent on the extent that the metal has stretched and also the available access to the area directly behind the dent.

 Even if the metal has been stretched it may be possible to reduce the damage considerably using PDR techniques.

 The most common dents repaired with PDR are often referred to as ‘parking’ dents or ‘trolley’ dents this is because a lot of damage is caused in carparks when one vehicle owner opens their car door and it collides with the adjacent parked vehicle.

 Although small, these dents can de-value a vehicle considerably when it comes to its resale.

 There are a couple of different repair methods commonly used depending on the area of the dent and the available access there is to the area directly behind the dent.

 Using a variety of different shaped metal bars and rods, a skilled technician is able to remove the dent by massaging it out of the panel from the inside.
 The stretched metal is slowly manipulated back to its original form.